prp-e/generative_ui_prompts/new_approach.md

 Hello ChatGPT.
 Today, you're helping us with creation of our dataset.
 This dataset is made up of two parts.
 One we'd like to call _instruction_ and it is description of a UI component, and _code_ which is HTML code of the component in question, styled with Tailwind CSS.
 The result should be placed in a JSON object.
 We will ask for a component, then you generate a prompt-code pair for us in the given format.
+An these are things you should take care of:

+- Use _color names_ as in tailwind and not codes.

 If you understand this, please say YES and nothing more.